 Dr. Paget: What do you see on the horizon from a diagnostic point of view?
 Are there new types of imaging studies that will give us better ideas about the pathology?

 Dr. Libby: I think the use of the CAT scan has been very important with high resolution imaging.
 This is helpful in differentiating infection from an underlying rheumatologic disorder.
 Often studies such as PET scans (positron emission tomography) in this setting are not that helpful.
 They are useful in cases where you have to differentiate malignancy from inflammatory disorders, but there isn't enough experience with PET scanning at this point to really say that it is going to be that helpful.

 We often rely on our colleagues, the rheumatologists, to get the right blood test to help us.
 Blood tests can be helpful in telling us if the rheumatologic disorder is active.
-For example, in Wegener's, a person might present with spots on the lung, and if someone thinks of the diagnosis they will draw the ANCA level, often before the patient sees me.
+For example, in GPA, a person might present with spots on the lung, and if someone thinks of the diagnosis they will draw the ANCA level, often before the patient sees me.
 It makes my job a lot easier.
 Then there are blood tests that can be used in deciding about fungal infections and that sort of thing.

 Those are some of things that we have.
 Imaging is important, but it never takes the place of good history, physical, blood tests, adjunctive techniques that we have.